evdunbar/dotfiles/README.md

 # Dotfiles
 Dotfiles for friends and strangers to reference.
 Used on Arch GNU/Linux.

+I would NOT recommend installing and copying willy-nilly.
+Things will break.
+I have made no attempt at an install script, and this repo is meant to be used as inspiration rather than for distribution.

 ## Applications Included
 - Bash
 - Eww